Bujinski/reading-notes/README.md

 ## Introduction

-Hello everyone, my name is ***Darya*** but you cam call me ***Dasha***.
+Hello everyone, my name is ***Darya*** but you can call me ***Dasha***.
 I live in Seattle, Bellevue and worked a as a dental assistant for 4 years.
 I decided to change my career path and now I am one of the students in Code Fellow school.
 Let’s learn how to code together!

 ## What Is A Growth Mindset?